edvanbeinum/snowshoe/REAMDME.md

 [*] Setup unit testing
 [*] Setup vfsSrteam
-[ ] Add support for multiple files and dirs in content [ ] Add parsing for getting the title of each blog entry [ ] Add Pygment code parsing
+[ ] Add support for multiple files and dirs in content [*] Add parsing for getting the title of each blog entry [ ] Add Pygment code parsing
 [ ] Add default stylesheet
+[ ] Add navigation ordered by date created - SplFileInfo::getCTime - make available to templates?

 Upcoming features